SrMeissel/Vulkan-game-engine/readme.md

 I'm taking a break from physics to do clouds

+Turns out, I could/should set up an arbitrary amount of discriptor sets based on how frequently they change. eg. per camera, per object, per frame

 Atmosphere and clouds:
 https://www.youtube.com/watch?v=8OrvIQUFptA
 horizon: zero dawn has a lot of info